toolql/toolql/README.md

 ```
 > npx toolql

-Hi, how can I help?
+Hi there, how can I help?
-- Which Star Wars films featured the planet Alderaan?
+- How many movies has Alderaan been in?
-Alderaan featured in two Star Wars movies, A New Hope and Revenge of the Sith.
+Alderaan has been featured in two Star Wars movies: "A New Hope" and "Revenge of the Sith."

 ```